 To put things into perspective, downtown Salt Lake City is only one hour from Powder Mountain,the largest ski resort in the United States at 8,464 acres.
 It’s only 30 minutes from Park City Mountain Resort, the second biggest with 7,300 acres.
 And within 45 minutes, you can visit Alta, Snowbird, Solitude, and Brighton for another 6,000 acres of skiable terrain.

-Those four are the Salt Lake City ski resorts that I’ll be covering in this guide.
+- Psst: There are more amazing ski resorts near Salt Lake City in nearby Park City!
 If you’re looking for the ski resorts in nearby Park City, including Deer Valley, head on over to our Park City guide.

 In this post we’ll be sharing everything you need to know to visit the four best Salt Lake City ski resorts, with plenty of tips for a perfect, budget-friendly weekend getaway!